This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Qatar Smart Nation Program, led by the Ministry of Communications and Information Technology (and with input from numerous other ministries), aims to harness technology and innovation to improve quality of life and help drive sustainable economic development across five priority sectors: Transportation, Logistics, Environment, Healthcare, and Sports.

-Qatar has made impressive strides and announcements aimed at achieving its Smart Nation goals, including the establishment of a $1 billion Microsoft Azure Data Center, which is forecast for completion in 2022.
+Qatar has made impressive strides and announcements aimed at achieving its Smart Nation goals, including the establishment of a Microsoft Azure Data Center, which was launched in August 2022.
+Qatar has placed cloud computing at the heart of its digital transformation strategy as it enhances efficiency and productivity.
+The Communication and Regulatory Authority recently published a Cloud Policy Framework approved by the Cabinet.
 Cloud services, ICT software and hardware, and services are all forecasted to continue growing in this sector in the coming years.

 Sub-Sector Best Prospects

 - Cyber Security